Ultimate Springfield Real Estate Investing Guide for 2026

 Buy and Hold

-When the asset has increased its value, it can be sold at a later date if local real estate market conditions adjust or your plan requires a reallocation of the portfolio.
+When the investment asset has appreciated, it can be sold at a later date if market conditions shift or your strategy calls for a reapportionment of the portfolio.

 Factors to Consider